 There’s something so addictive about this Old Fashioned Ham Salad recipe – is it the simplicity?
 The combination of flavors?
 Or its versatility?
-I don’t know, but I love it!
-Hungry?
-Read on and I, Chef Jenn will show you my tips and tricks to make this amazing ham salad recipe perfectly every time!
+I don’t know, but I love it, and I’m sure you will too!

 It’s creamy, and with a bit of a tang from the dill pickle, this classic recipe makes the perfect ham salad sandwich.
-It’s also great as a snack on crackers, or just digging into with a fork!
+It’s also great as a snack on crackers or just digging into it with a fork!

 What You Need To Make This Old Fashioned Ham Salad Recipe

 - Sour Cream

 Can I Use Canned Ham?